 If a protocol is submitted for Expedited Review, the IRB will email the review decision and feedback to the Investigator within fifteen business days of receiving the application.

-- Must an investigator obtain letters from cooperating institutions prior to submitting an application to the IRB?
 Not necessarily, but final approval to collect data at a specific site will not be granted until a letter is received.
 Investigators are strongly encouraged to speak with the appropriate person at the institution(s) to determine if the project would be allowable, at the very least.
 In some instances Investigators may find that other institutions they are cooperating with will not approve a project until Loyola has granted a project final approval.
 In these instances the IRB will approve a project before a letter of cooperation is received.
-However, Investigators are required to submit all letters of cooperation or approvals from other IRBs to the Loyola IRB before beginnning any research activities.
+However, Investigators are required to submit all letters of cooperation or approvals from other IRBs to the Loyola IRB before beginning any research activities.

 Yes.
 Although the IRB's primary focus is on the ethical aspects of the research, the IRB is required by regulations to determine that "the research design is scientifically sound and does not expose subjects to unnecessary risk."
 In addition, in order to approve a proposal, the IRB must also determine that the benefits of the research outweigh any risks to participants.
 Thus, the IRB must be able to make a determination that the research design will yield beneficial information.
 If the research design is so flawed that it will not yield useful information and there is more than minimal risk to participants, then the benefits do not outweigh the risks and the research may not be approved.

 Annual Continuing Review applications must be submitted as long as research-related interventions or interactions with human subjects are on-going or as long as data collection and analysis of identifiable private information are on-going.